Python String capitalize() Method: Capitalize the First Letter of a Word | Syntax, Examples & Use Cases

 The Python capitalize() Method returns a new string where the first character becomes uppercase and all other characters become lowercase.
 The original string remains unchanged.

-Example: How capitalize() Method Works
+Quick Example: Python capitalize() Method

 result = text.capitalize()